apalache-mc/apalache/docs/src/apalache/tuning.md

 where the decision cannot be revoked.
 So instead of checking the invariant after each step, we can do that after the algorithm has made a good number of steps.
+You can also use this option to check different parts of an invariant on different machines to speed up turnaround time.

 ## Translation to SMT